givanse/node.bittrex.api/README.md

 #### websockets.listen
-This will subscribe to just the global data such as ticker updates.
+This will subscribe to just the global ticker updates.

 ```javascript
 bittrex.websockets.listen(function(data, client) {